Security Best Practices

 When you connect to APIs in a workflow, or deliver data to third-party destinations, encrypt that data in transit.
 For example, use HTTPS endpoints when sending HTTP traffic to third parties.

-The easiest way to do this is to use the Validate Webhook Auth action.
-This supports common auth options, and you don't have to write any code to configure it.
+For third-party services like webhooks, that authorize requests using their own mechanism, use the Validate Webhook Auth action.
+This supports common auth options, and you don’t have to write any code to configure it.

 Validate signatures for incoming events, where available